`homeboy project`

 Projects without a --server-id execute commands locally instead of via SSH.
 Homeboy is environment-agnostic – it works the same way regardless of whether your local environment uses Docker, native installs, or any other setup.

-• CLI tools (homeboy wp, homeboy composer) – execute in local shell
+• Extension CLI tools (homeboy wp, homeboy cargo, or extension-provided verbs) – execute in local shell

 • Database (homeboy db) – uses extension templates, executes locally